 Medical groups who use PatientPay can realize a collection success rate that’s up to two times higher than the industry standard, expect up 50 percent savings per payment over traditional billing methods, and get paid on average in 14 days.

 PatientPay was founded to bring to healthcare consumers the same type of payment solutions they use in retail and e-commerce environments.
-In 2012 PatientPay was granted three patents (U.S. Patent Nos.
-8,155,983, 8,204,764 and 8,214,233) for its innovative process that underpins its solutions, which can be integrated with any healthcare management software.
+Since 2012 PatientPay was been granted four patents (U.S. Patent Nos.
+8,155,983, 8,204,764, 8,214,233 and 10,410,187) for its innovative process that underpins its solutions, which can be integrated with any healthcare management software.
 The company is headquartered in Durham, NC.

 Where We Are

-Thomas Furr, Chief Executive Officer/Founder, Prior to founding PatientPay, Mr. Furr was the chief strategy officer as well as a member of the Board of Directors at MobileSmith Health a publicly traded software-as-a-service (SaaS) company that provides business applications to the healthcare sector.
-Mr. Furr previously served as chief operating officer of MobileSmith Health where he was also responsible for a number of acquisitions to build out the product offering for MobileSmith Health.
+Thomas Furr, Chief Executive Officer/Founder, Prior to founding PatientPay, Mr. Furr was the chief strategy officer as well as a member of the Board of Directors at MobileSmith Health who provides business applications to the healthcare sector.
+Mr. Furr previously served as chief operating officer of MobileSmith Health where he was also responsible for a number of acquisitions to build out the product offering.
 Mr. Furr sold his first company, Kinetics, Inc., to MobileSmith Health in 1995.
 He was a co-founder and president of Kinetics, Inc., one of the first online commerce providers for the small business industry with channel partners including Wells Fargo, First Union Bank, and Netscape.

 David Bond, Strategic Advisor to the CEO, was most recently President/COO of A4 Health Systems, a healthcare company that developed a practice management and an integrated Electronic Health Record system.
 A4 Health Systems was sold to Allscripts (NASDAQ: MDRX) in March 2006.
 He was named President of the HealthMatics division for Allscripts and remained in that position until March 2008.
 Previously he held executive positions with Medic Computer Systems, a publicly traded company that developed a practice management system that was sold to Misys, PLC.

-Pete Heydt, Senior Vice President, Pete is a veteran leader in the healthcare payment technology market.
+Pete Heydt, Chief Revenue Officer, Pete is a veteran leader in the healthcare payment technology market.
 He’s served as VP of Sales and Sr VP of Sales and Business Development for organizations such as Bottomline Technologies, Patientco, and Payspan.
 With 23 years in the software industry, he’s passionate about helping healthcare organizations leverage technology and communications to impact better financial outcomes for providers, payers, and patients.